Ankarin/shopify-agent/TRACKING_SETUP.md

 ## Overview

 The system tracks purchases made after chatbot interactions by:
-1. Collecting customer email or phone during chat (naturally, when they ask about orders)
+1. Collecting customer email during pre-chat form
-2. Periodically checking Shopify for orders from those contacts
+2. Periodically checking Shopify for orders from those email addresses
 3. Attributing orders to chats if they occurred within 24 hours of the conversation

 ## Database Schema